openpublishoperation/devops-learn-pr/docs/git/migrate-from-tfvc-to-git.md

 ms.author: routlaw
 ms.date: 04/04/2017
 ---

 # Migrate from TFVC to Git

 > By: Edward Thomson

-Visual Studio Team Services provides [a simple migration tool](/azure/devops/git/import-from-tfvc) to migrate from Team Foundation
-Version Control to Git.
+Azure DevOps provides [a simple migration tool](/azure/devops/git/import-from-tfvc) to migrate from Team Foundation Version Control to Git.
 If you’re not using TFVC, you can [migrate from another system](migrate-other-systems-to-git.md) manually.